+All students and employees within our campus community deserve to feel safe and supported.
 Pacific Union College offers a range of campaigns, strategies, and initiatives to promote awareness, education, risk reduction, and prevention in an effort to reduce the frequency of sex or gender-based discrimination, harassment, and violence amongst members of the campus community.
+PUC explicitly prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking (for definitions of how we define these instances within our policy, please see the "Sexual Harassment" section starting on page 62.

-It is the policy of Pacific Union College to offer programming to identify and prevent domestic violence, dating violence, sexual assault including stranger and known offender assaults, and stalking each year.
+It is the policy of Pacific Union College to offer programming to identify and prevent domestic violence, dating violence, sexual assault including stranger and known offender assaults, and stalking.
+We work year-round to provide the campus with education, tools, and resources to recognize concerning or harmful behaviors, and strategies for intervening or to help others get the support they need.

 Educational programs are offered to raise awareness for all incoming students and employees and are often conducted during new student and new employee orientation and throughout an incoming student's first semester.

-Programs and other campaigns offered throughout the year to all students and employees include strong messages regarding not just awareness, but also primary prevention (including normative messaging, environmental management, and bystander intervention), and discuss institutional policies on sex or gender-based discrimination, harassment, and violence as well as the California definitions of domestic violence, dating violence, sexual assault, stalking, and consent in reference to sexual activity.
+Programs and other campaigns offered throughout the year to all students and employees include strong messages regarding not just awareness, but also primary prevention (including normative messaging, environmental management, and bystander intervention), and discuss institutional policies on sex or gender-based discrimination, harassment, and violence (as well as the California definitions of domestic violence, dating violence, sexual assault, stalking, and consent in reference to sexual activity).

 Programs also offer information on risk reduction that strives to empower individuals who experience these incidents, how to recognize warning signs, and how to avoid potential attacks, and do so without biased approaches.
 Programs are informed by evidence-based research and/or are assessed for their effectiveness.
+These programs are comprehensive, intentional, and integrative; and all initiatives, strategies, and campaigns are indented to help end dating violence, domestic violence, sexual assault, and stalking.